JDsProjects/JDBot/readme.md

 You Have Been Warned.
 Now, if you got permission from me first, then you are fine but It must be done in a public way, I have the right to revoke this.

+Also, if need to run it on linux if you want to try it.
+If you want to host it, just ask a code help server

 Thank You,
 JDJG